marcelojsilva/chat-copilot/scripts/deploy/README.md

-# Deploying Chat Copilot
+# Deploying Chat AI

-This document details how to deploy Chat Copilot's required resources to your Azure subscription.
+This document details how to deploy Chat AI's required resources to your Azure subscription.

 ## Things to know